I AM THE RESURRECTION AND THE LIFE

-Now we have discussed the spiritual part of not dying, let us think for a moment about the physical aspect.
+Now that we have discussed the spiritual part of not dying, let us think for a moment about the physical part.

 Of course we will die physically, if we are living and believing in Jesus, because our body is dead because of sin.
 But we will not “perish,” that is, our body shall not cease to be.

 The doctrine of the resurrection is not mentioned very often in our day, it seems, except for the resurrection of the Lord Jesus.
 This possibly may be due to the influence of the religion of Gnosticism, which does not hold with the physical coming of the Lord.

 In any case, in place of the resurrection we have inserted a non-scriptural doctrine termed the “rapture.”
 There are extraordinary differences between the resurrection and a rapture.
 Most importantly, the rapture is not, and does not pretend to be, an act of redemption, that is, a restoring to man of that which was lost in Eden.

 What was lost in Eden was immortality in the body.
 To carry up to Heaven people whose inner nature has not become a new moral creation in Christ, which appears to be true of most believers in America, is not an act of redemption.
 It is not scriptural.
 It is a fantasy by which people hope to escape the pains of life on the earth.

 The resurrection, the awakening of dead bodies to stand before God, is as certain as the existence of the physical world.
 “Yet in my flesh I will see God,” Job prophesied so many centuries ago.